 Sometimes I know exactly what kind of art I want to create and exactly how to do it.
 But most of the time, it's just the opposite.

-THE MAKING OF PLANS
+THE LAYING OF PLANS

 Unlike building a house, something which requires careful planning, scheduling, organization, and adherence to safety rules, creative plans could hardly be called "plans" at all.
 They're constantly in flux.
 Art often calls for experimentation and learning as you go.